cookyoung/NextVpower/README.md

 Basic flow sheet:
 ---------------
 ![image](https://github.com/user-attachments/assets/e5a036dd-a575-4ba2-a6ee-0eec6af2b6c3)
+>[!NOTE]
-Note: Read numbers indicate adjustable parameters.
+>Red numbers indicate adjustable parameters.
 Green numbers may change according to your sequencing data and the updating of the barcode matrix A.

 Requirements: